Create and send beautiful email campaigns & newsletters

-When it comes to abandoned cart emails, time is of the essence.
+When it comes to the best time to send abandoned cart emails, time is of the essence.
 Soon as you determine how far along the customer was in the ordering process, you can begin tailoring your message.

 The first 60 minutes after the customer left the cart is crucial.
 The initial message should be sent within this specific time-frame.
 There are multiple reasons for this: 1) The user might still be online, looking for similar products 2) Since the user abandoned the cart recently, he/she will still remember the pain points, which makes it easy for you to address it and resolve it through your email.

 However, the first email should aim at helping the customer.
 Ask for feedback and understand the difficulties faced by the user.
 Any response you receive will help you customize your purchase process and messaging in the future.